leungyukshing/IM-BackEnd/IM Back End Database Design.md

 ## Intro

 I store most information in backend database out of simplicity.
 In the basic version, I don't want to care much about data synchronization or multi-device synchronization.
 My goal is to make it work properly, care less about the transfer time.
-So I only store information in a remote server, wihout backup.
+So I only store information in a remote database, wihout backup.

 ---